ajavamind/A3DCamera/README.md

 These two commands do not affect the live view image, but do change the alignment of stored photos for SBS and anaglyph.

 ## Software Issues
-1. There is no exit key implemented yet.
-To exit the app, swipe from the right edge to the left, to show the navigation bar.
-Press the box or circle to exit (however neither will close the app, unless you swipe it off or close all apps).
+1. To exit/clear the app, swipe from the right edge to the left, to show the navigation bar.
+Press the box or circle to exit (however neither will close the app, unless you swipe it off or clear/close all apps).

+## Hardware Isssues
+1. The 8BitDo Micro Bluetooth Controller times out after 10 minutes.
+2. The XReal BP camera will time out at a maximum of 30 minutes ( Settings->screen timeout).
+   This can be extended by entering Developer mode, use developer options to set stay awake on.
+You will also have to keep the device charged with the power cable connected.
+   The USB data connector is connected to a small portable monitor and is powered by the camera when charging.
+   This is the camera setup for the photo booth (tested for at least 4 hours ofoperation).

 ## Stretch Goals
 Turn off the display, while allowing the camera to continue functioning with remote control.
 Blanking the screen is for photographing wild life without disturing them.